niplav/site/about.md

 * MathJax is used only when necessary
 * The [Oxford comma](https://en.wikipedia.org/wiki/Serial_comma) is not used
 * Code is not syntax-highlighted
-* A passive voice is preferred, but I have to get into the flow of writing, so texts may contain that as well.
+* A passive voice is preferred, but I have to get into the flow of writing, so texts may contain active voice as well.
 * No footnotes/endnotes (see [entirelyuseless 2015](https://entirelyuseless.com/2015/07/11/are-hyperlinks-a-bad-idea/))
 * Quotes have the following style: `*– [Author Name](https://en.wikipedia.org/wiki/Author_Name), [“Chapter” in “Work Name”](https://work-name.com) p.1, Year*`.
 If the work is not online, link the Wikipedia page.
 * Quotes of reddit have the following style: